EnterpriseTrainingCenter/WindowsServer/Instructions/Practices/Configure-basic-Hyper-V-settings.md

 ## Instructions

-Perform this task on CL1.
+Perform these steps on CL1.

 1. Sign in as **ad\Administrator**.
 1. Open **Terminal**.